yaomingamd/tensorflow-upstream/rocm_docs/tensorflow-install-basic-centos.md

 ## Intro

-This instruction provides a starting point for TensorFlow ROCm port on CentOS.
+These instructions provide a starting point for using the TensorFlow ROCm port on CentOS.

-*Note*: it is recommended to start with a clean CentOS 8.2 system
+*Note*: it is recommended to start with a clean CentOS 7.8 system

 ## Install ROCm